concord-consortium/lab/readme.md

 If you are running `bin/guard` the tests run automatically anytime a change is made in the JavaScript files in the src/ or test/ directory.

-The results of the tests aredisplayed in the console that bin/guard is running in.
+The results of the tests are displayed in the console that bin/guard is running in.

 If the bottom of the console window is viewable you will see new test results whenever you save a changes.

 Recent versions of nodejs/v8 support TypedArrays -- this make it possible to more extensively test lab.arrays which is designed to support using either typed or regular arrays for computation.

-This testing strategy is similar to that used by d3.js.

 `test/env.js` uses the node module [jsdom](https://github.com/tmpvar/jsdom) to setup resources for simple emulation of a browser.

-`test/env-assert.js` has a number of very useful additional assertions copied from, d3.js:

 [Vows](http://vowsjs.org) integrates the [standard nodejs assertions](http://nodejs.org/docs/latest/api/assert.html)
-with an additional collection of useful [assertions](http://vowsjs.org/#assertions) summarized below with:
+with an additional collection of useful [assertions](http://vowsjs.org/#assertions) summarized below:

-_Note: Using a more specific assertion usually results in more useful error reports._

 - equality